Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 These butterflies are common in summer, usually from May to September.

-Their bright and vibrant colors make them stand out, and are often seen basking in the sun.
+Their bright and vibrant colors make them stand out and they are often seen basking in the sun.

 They are also known to fly in small groups and sometimes engage in a playful courtship dance.